linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 Two firms consider participating in a sale for a piece of land.

-Firm A values the piece at $100 [million dollars].
+Firm A values the piece at \$100 [million dollars].
-□ Firm B values the piece at either  $10, or$ 1,000, but this is unknown to Firm A. Firm A believes that Firm B is highor low-value with equal probability.
+□ Firm B values the piece at either  \$10, or\$ 1,000, but this is unknown to Firm A. Firm A believes that Firm B is highor low-value with equal probability.
 The participating cost is \(1.
 There are no other participants.